Meet an Engineering Student

 |She is looking forward to:||"Using my engineering skills after graduation as I follow my passion into aerospace engineering.
 I hope to work with a company on projects that are at the cutting edge of technology in aviation."|

-Meet Rachel Gehlhar, a successful undergraduate student who pursued her bachelor's in mechanical engineering at St. Thomas.
+Meet Rachel Gehlhar, a successful undergraduate student who pursued her bachelor's degree in mechanical engineering at St. Thomas.
 She graduated with honors spring 2016.

 |Hometown:||Hager City, Wisconsin|